20 July plot: Planned government

+It was planned to include one Austrian politician (probably Heinrich Gleißner or Karl Seitz) as minister without portfolio to keep Austria in the Reich.

 Albert Speer was listed in several notes of the conspirators as a possible Minister of Armaments; however, most of these notes stated Speer should not be approached until after Hitler was dead and one conjectural government chart had a question mark beside Speer's name.
-This most likely saved Speer from arrest by the SS in addition to Speer being one of Hitler's closest and most trusted friends.
+This (in addition to Speer being one of Hitler's closest and most trusted friends) most likely saved Speer from arrest by the SS.

-Wilhelm, Crown Prince of Germany was also under suspicion as he was touted to be head of state after Hitler.
+Wilhelm, Crown Prince of Germany, was also under suspicion as he was touted to be head of state after Hitler.
+He was placed under the supervision of the Gestapo and his home in the Cecilienhof at Potsdam watched.